redyuan43/podcast-transcriber/README.md

 ## 🌟 Project Overview

 Podcast Extractor is a full-stack web application designed to bridge the gap between audio content and text accessibility.
-It automatically processes podcast episodes from various platforms, handles large audio files through intelligent segmentation, and delivers accurate transcriptions with meaningful summaries in multiple languages.
+It automatically processes podcast episodes from various platforms, and delivers accurate transcriptions with meaningful summaries in multiple languages.

 ### Key Capabilities